 - Paragraph 2 puts the story in context – explain why it’s important;

-- Paragraph 3 gives more detail – who’s involved, how and why it happened, etc;
+- Paragraph 3 gives more detail – who’s involved, how and why it happened, and when it occured etc;

 - Paragraph 4 should be a quote from someone relevant, to add information, opinion, or credibility;